 Henry Stone, the titan of independent music who sold over 100 million records in r&b, soul, funk, disco, and hip hop, discovered the group in Morocco during his last vacation before passing away at the age of 93.
 Lying on his deathbed at Mt.
 Sinai Hospital, he implored his son Joe, the current head of Henry Stone Music Inc., to sign, record, and distribute the music of Little Pebbles.

 Little Pebbles consists of lead singer Rhyse, guitarist K’Lib, and master percussionist Honey.
-Their music and creative ideas have carried them on adventures around the world and into the studio with legends including Notorious BIG & B.B.
-King.

 “I met Rhyse on an ayurvedic retreat in India,” says K’Lib.
 “We had to take this vow of silence, so we didn’t speak for three weeks.
 Then one day while we were washing rice we came up with a little groove, and that’s how we discovered we were both musicians.”